fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 4. Sabines.
 They worshipped the stars.

 5. Jews When the Romans destroyed Jerusalem in A.D.
 70, and drove the Jews out of Palestine and Syria, many of them found new homes in Hijaz in Arabia.
 Under their influence, many Arabs also became converts to Judaism.
-Their strong centers were the towns of Yathrib, Khayber, Fadak and Umm-ul-Qura.
+Their strong centers were the towns of Yathrib, Khaybar, Fadak and Umm-ul-Qura.

 6. Christians.
 The Romans had converted the north Arabian tribe of Ghassan to Christianity.
 Some clans of Ghassan had migrated to and had settled in Hijaz.
 In the south, there were many Christians in Yemen where the creed was originally brought by the Ethiopian invaders.
 Their strong center was the town of Najran.

 7. Monotheists There was a small group of monotheists present in Arabia on the eve of the rise of Islam.
 Its members did not worship idols, and they were the followers of the Prophet Abraham.
-The members of the families of Muhammad, the future prophet, and Ali ibn Abi Talib, the future caliph, and most members of their clan – the Banu Hashim – belonged to this group.

 For details, see [Arabia Before Islam](https://www.al-islam.org/restatement-history-islam-and-muslims-sayyid-ali-asghar-razwy/arabia-islam)